AidenSaltyFish/ProjectNotCool/README.md

 Geographically based, part II targets to find out the relation between the spatial distribution of high schools and that of registered tobacco retailers.
 Overviews of high schools and tobacco retailers in NYC with respect to each borough will be presented in an interactive way.
 We will discuss the relation at the end of this part via geographical data analysis.

 ### Part III : Engine Starts
+Given the analysis we did in previous parts, this one will show how the dataset for training was constructed according to previous analysis, so that we can combine risk behaviors, school scoring and school-to-retailer distances to predict whether a student would start smoking early using Random Forest model.

 # DataSets
 Tobacco control is always a heated topic within sustainability, especially the smoking behaviors among teenagers.
 It is part of the UN's sustainable goal to regulate the average age of tobacco users, and to avoid teenagers to smoke with full care and support.